hhkaos/awesome-arcgis/arcgis/products/arcgis-online/credits/README.md

 # Credits

-Service credits are the currency used across ArcGIS and are consumed for specific transactions and types of storage such as storing features, performing analytics, and using premium content.
+Service credits are the currency used across ArcGIS Online to measure the use of some cloud services.
+They are consumed for specific transactions and types of storage such as storing features, performing analytics, and using premium content.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->